No-Fail Perennials for the Midwest

 Hollyhock

-Though it's a biennial or short-lived perennial, hollyhock reseeds itself, so you can be sure you'll always have a crop of the colorful summertime spires in your yard.
+Though considered a biennial or short-lived perennial, hollyhock reseeds itself, so you'll always have a crop of the colorful summertime spires in your low-maintenance landscape.
+This plant is particularly well-suited to cottage-style gardens and is available in a variety of colors such as pink, purple, yellow, blue, and red.

 Plant Name: Alcea rosea

-Growing Conditions: Full sun or part shade and moist, well-drained soil
+Growing Conditions: Full sun to partial shade; moist, well-drained soil

 Zones: 3-8